 This judgment message is all about giving glory to God by vindicating His name (character).
 Jesus will raise up a people “having His Father's name (character) written in their foreheads (reasoning/thinking).”
 (Verse 1).
 God will correct our thinking concerning His character if we let Him.
 As a result of this correct thinking, John hears a second angel saying “Babylon is fallen, is fallen, that great city, because she made all nations drink of the wine of the wrath of her fornication.”
 (Verse 8).
 As a result of our corrected thinking, Babylon, a word that means confusion, will fall away from our thoughts and actions.

 Daniel says that “judgment was GIVEN to the saints of the Most High.”
 (Daniel 7:22).
 The word “given” here is to be understood as “imparted.”
 By the Father’s indwelling Spirit He will cleanse us from every lying argument and every preconceived idea that the father of lies has instilled deep into our hearts and minds (2 Corinthians 10:3-5).
 Our Father faithfully invites us to investigate Him as an open book (Psalm 34:8), as He longs to purge every abomination that has desolated our soul temple through “the Daily” corruption of pagan theology (see, our study on The Little Horn, Part One).
 God desires to impart (give) us righteous judgment/discernment so that we will stop misjudging and condemning Him.
-We will all make a decision – for it is the hour of HIS judgment:
+We will all make a decision.
+The heart of the judgment is not God's decision about us, but our decision about Him – for it is the hour of HIS judgment: